Global Shutter vs. Rolling Shutter “The Jello Effect”

 With Global Shutter all the lines are extracted from the imaging chip simultaneously – a complete frame.
 There are several techniques for doing this but it requires a much more sophisticated imaging chip and much better electronics.
 And as expected, much higher cost.

-There are several great cameras with global shutters.
+There are several great video cameras with global shutters.
 We really like working with the Sony PMW F55.